Disabled Students' Allowance (DSA)

 Step 3 - Attend your DSA Needs Assessment.

 A DSA Needs Assessment is required to enable your funding body to identify appropriate support that is tailored to your needs.
 DSA Needs Assessments are completed by DSA assessment providers external to the University.
-You are at liberty to choose any DSA assessment provider that is approved by your funding body.

 Step 4 - DSA support recommendations are sent to your funding body.